 Built in 1826 by Nathan Cooper, Cooper’s Mill is a well-known trail head along the Black River that eventually leads to several waterfalls.
 However the mill itself is produces a curiosity of its own.

 Served by a very leaky sluice which freezes in winter it produces a magnificent ice cave during the cold months.
-Joel Simpson, an Atlas Obscura reader, was there in December 2010 and captured some of the images displayed above.
-It's colder there than in the surrounding area, so it freezes sooner and lasts longer.
+It’s colder there than in the surrounding area, so it freezes sooner and lasts longer.

 Be very careful about going inside the ice cave that develops in the winter since it’s extremely slippery.
 If you do go, wear waterproof boots and stay in the flowing water, rather than on the ice, and you’ll stay standing.
 Do as little damage as possible to the ice formations.